How many pay periods are in a year? What pay period are we in? When are there three pay periods in a month?

 Final Thoughts: Pay Period FAQs

-Pay period schedules may be one of the most confusing parts of payroll processing.
+Pay period schedules may be one of the most confusing parts of payroll processing and your overall payroll system.

 Who decides that employees should be paid every two weeks?
 Why do employees get paid more often one month than another?
 Why are there extra pay periods from time to time?

-With Hourly, you can stop worrying about pay periods and focus on the things that move the needle forward in your business.
+With Hourly's payroll services, you can stop worrying about pay periods and focus on the things that move the needle forward in your business.
 Get started with a 14-day free trial.